Psychosynthesis/Eraser/README.md

 ### Differences between versions
 Please note that Firefox and Chrome versions use different approaches.

-Using "webRequestBlocking" is not compatible with the v.3 manifest because the clowns from chrome team decided to charge money for this functionality - it's only available for "enterprise" add-ons (because it allowed to effectively block ads and, of course, that was unacceptable!).
-So now we can’t just upload extensions with an old version manifest to Google Store.
-Therefore, this approach only works in Firefox and we get the need to use different approaches and clumsy code.
-Big "thanks" to Chrome.
+Using "webRequestBlocking" is not compatible with the v.3 manifest because the geniuses from Chrome team decided to charge money for this functionality — it's only available for "enterprise" add-ons (because it allowed to effectively block ads and, of course, that was unacceptable!).
+Therefore, now the extension can block only a pre-specified list of parameters **before** the page loads.
+The parameters specified manually in Chrome will clear the URL only **after** the page loads.

-It is for this reason that the Chrome version, unfortunately, does not actually prevent tracking through tracking parameters, but only cleans the link, which is useful anyway if user who wants to share the address.
-Perhaps in the future we will figure out what we can do with it.
+It is for this reason that the Chrome version, unfortunately, does not actually prevent tracking through all tracking parameters, but only prevent pre-specified list of parameters, and cleans the link from custom-specified params, which is useful anyway if user who wants to share the address.

 Even funnier is that Firefox still doesn't allow you to work properly with the third version of the manifest, although it can still be done: the developer preview of Manifest V3 is available since Firefox 101.
 To test your extensions you need to turn on the MV3 features.
 To do this, go to about:config and:
  `Set extensions.manifestV3.enabled to true.`